jasoneilif/kayla-mission-blog/_posts/2022-09-21-promised-land-sond.markdown

 My children, they follow me,
 but where are they following me to?
 Falling down, upon the ground.
-Soon the sun will rise.
+I don't know when the sun will rise.
 I will give it some time!

 Trust in the Lord!